MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/upgrade-to-dpm-1801.md

 # Upgrade to DPM 1801

 You can install System Center Data Protection Manager (DPM) version 1801 on Windows Server 2012 R2, or on Windows Server 2016.
 DPM 1801 is the first release in the System Center Semi-Annual Channel (SAC).
 You can upgrade to DPM 1801 from either DPM 2012 R2 Update Rollup 14 (UR14), or from DPM 2016 Update Rollup 4 (UR4).
-Before you upgrade or install DPM 2016, please read the [Installation prerequisites](~/dpm/install-dpm.md#setup-prerequisites).
+Before you upgrade or install DPM 2016, read the [Installation prerequisites](~/dpm/install-dpm.md#setup-prerequisites).

 ## Upgrade path for DPM 2016